Credit Union Student Choice

 - Montana residents who graduated from a Montana high school and are currently attending a Montana college or university.

-- Attending school at least half time.
+- Planning on attending school at least half time.

 - Maintaining a 2.5 grade point average (GPA).